 For the best guacamole, use ripe avocados.
-You’ll know when an avocado is ripe when it gives just slightly when squeezed.
+You’ll know when an avocado is ripe when it gives slightly when squeezed.
 Keep unripe avocados at room temperature until they are ready.
-For more about how to buy, cut and store avocados see our tutorial.
+See this tutorial for more about buying, cutting, and storing avocados.

 For spicy guacamole, leave the seeds and membrane in the peppers and add to taste.

 3 ripe medium avocados

 1/4 cup cilantro leaves and tender stems, chopped